Granderson headed to Yanks as part of 3-team deal

 "Granderson, of course he's going to make them better," Tampa Bay manager Joe Maddon said.
 "He's a pretty good outfielder.
 He plays with a lot of energy.
 He's the kind of guy that fits into that landscape in New York, where he's going to thrive within that kind of a situation."

-The 14-time All-Star figures to be a backup to 25-year-old Jesus Flores.
+The 14-time All-Star figures to be a backup and mentor to 25-year-old Jesus Flores.

 While Milwaukee was negotiating with Randy Wolf, the pitcher's agent said he didn't have an agreement with anyone yet.

 Also, the Chicago Cubs were shopping mercurial outfielder Milton Bradley.

 Among players eligible for salary arbitration, the Chicago White Sox agreed to a $14 million, three-year contract with third baseman Mark Teahen, and the Atlanta Braves designated outfielder Ryan Church for assignment rather than offer him a contract by Saturday's deadline.
 Some teams are waiting to find out which players won't be tendered contracts before making free-agent moves.

 "Some of the non-tender guys will blend in equal to some of the free-agent guys," Mets general manager Omar Minaya said.

 The three-team trade was the big news of the day.
 The speedy Granderson would displace Melky Cabrera as center fielder on the Yankees.
 A left-handed batter who could benefit from Yankee Stadium's short porch, Granderson was a first-time All-Star last season, when he had 30 homers, 71 RBIs and 20 steals.

 "There's a lot of noise out there.
 Clearly I can't speak to the noise," Yankees general manager Brian Cashman said.